Top of site

 (2) Put out any fires and do not panic

-Put out any fires emanating from cooking and heating equipment with the assistance of other people
+Put out any fires emanating from cooking and heating equipment with the assistance of other people.
+If you rush to put out cooking fires, implements may fall on you and cause injury.
+Wait for the shaking to stop before calmly extinguishing any flames.

 (3) Make sure of your emergency exits